Renesas-SST/CN028-2-Digital-Power-DAB/README.md

 <img src="./docs/pics/CVS_1.PNG" alt="img" width="600"><br>
 1. The above diagram shows the connection circuit.
 Connect J4 of MCU board to PC by micro-USB cable.
 2. Power on by DC 400V on HV connector.
-3. Starting “CN028-2 Digital Power (DAB) Solution (UART) vx.x.exe”, select the COM port number and click the “Connect” button.
+3. Starting “CN028-2 Digital Power (DAB) Solution (UART) vx.x.exe”, select the COM port number and click the “Connect” button. <br>
 <img src="./docs/pics/CVS_2.PNG" alt="img" width="600"><br>
 4. Set “Application” to “P2S_TargetS”.
 That means the power is converted from the primary side to the secondary side by controlling the output of the secondary side.
 5. Set “Mode” to “CV”.
 And the target voltage of secondary side is set to “48” V.